semrush/intergalactic/website/docs/components/wizard/wizard-code.md

 title: Example
 ---

-Wizard is inherited from the [Modal](/components/modal/modal-api/), so you can use all its properties
+The Wizard component inherits from the [Modal](/components/modal/modal-api/) component, so you can use all of its properties.

 @## Basic example

 @example simple

-@## Customised step
+@## Custom step

-Since the wizard is usually a complex component, you can use your own components for the steps or pass a function inside for more control
+As the Wizard is typically a complex component, you have the flexibility to use your own components for the steps or pass a function inside to have more control.

 @example advanced

-@## Customised stepper
+@## Custom stepper

-The stepper can also pass everything needed
+The stepper can also be customized.

 @example complex